-WHO IS YOUR worst financial enemy?
+WHO’S YOUR WORST financial enemy?
 Got a mirror?
-For millions of American workers, their employee benefits play a significant role in their financial lives—and yet this noncash portion of their compensation is often undervalued, overlooked and misused.
+For millions of American workers, their employee benefits play a significant role in their financial life—and yet this noncash portion of their compensation is often undervalued, overlooked and misused.

 I designed and managed employee benefits for nearly 50 years.
 During those years, I tried every form of communication I could think of to get employees to pay attention to their benefits.
 I retired with a sense of failure.
 Before I began writing this blog, I checked with a few former colleagues.
 Their response: “Not much has changed.”
 Lack of attention to benefit programs puts workers at immediate and long-term financial risk.

 One professional I recently spoke with said, “We have advanced our education and selection tools by offering mobile access.
 Still, no one is reading or taking the time to understand their benefits package.”

 Workers misuse, abuse or ignore their 401(k) plans.
 They fail to maximize both their own savings and the employer match, take too many loans and generally have no idea when it comes to picking investments.
 That’s a grim assessment, I realize.
 But it was true 10 years ago and it’s true today.

 Even when workers are fortunate enough to have a pension plan, they generally don’t learn what it can provide for them and their survivors.
 In 1996, I started a cash balance pension plan for new hires.
 To this day, many participants insist they don’t have a pension plan: They focus on the accumulated amount in their notational account—and ignore the annuity payout.

 It gets worse.
 When given a choice, workers typically choose the highest cost health plan, even when they don’t have the ongoing expenses to justify it.
 They equate higher premiums with better coverage—coverage they often don’t need.
 They lock in the cost of higher monthly premiums, which frequently are greater than the potential out-of-pocket costs they would have faced with a less expensive plan.